Page Content

 • Social Determinants of Health core curriculum

 A comprehensive three-year didactic core curriculum addresses both inpatient and outpatient medicine.
-General core lectures over noon are supplemented by a lecture series while on each subspecialty service.
-Food is provided every day, and conferences are telecast to multiple locations throughout the medical center so you can attend regardless of rotation or assignment.
+Core lectures at noon conferences are supplemented by specialty-focused lecture series while on each subspecialty service.
+Conferences are recorded and available asynchronously for residents wishing to review key content from experts.
+Food is provided at every conference, and sessions are broadcast to various locations throughout the medical center, allowing residents to attend regardless of their rotation or clinical assignment.

 In addition, more than 150 institutional clinical and research conferences are held each week.